Death and funeral of Sirikit: Gallery

 Picture of the Queen Mother with small set of golden ceremonial vessels.

 Sattamavara Merit-Making Ceremony (completed 7 days) to dedicate merit to the Queen Mother in Chiang Rai.

 Sattamavara Merit-Making Ceremony (completed 7 days) to dedicate merit to the Queen Mother in Chiang Rai.

 Mourning billboard for the Queen Mother in Chiang Rai.

+A Thai government agency set up altars to mourn the passing of Queen Sirikit the Queen Mother and Princess Bajrakitiyabha in June 2026.